writethedocs/www/docs/news/cfp-ticket-prices.md

 scope, we love having wide-ranging content that will stretch people in new directions.

 Some of our favorite talks are ones that make people see the world in a new way.
-Teaching someone something they already knew about is great;
-showing someone something they didn't know existed is magical.
+Teaching entirely new ideas to others can be magical, and we are always delighted with the breadth of knowledge that our community brings together.

 We love talks that deliver hard-earned knowledge based on real-world experience and research.
 Whether it's a story about spreading the documentarian gospel in your company or tips and tricks for writing that you've learned, come share it with people who are eager to know.

 We believe that tech writing and documentation don't always get the respect and consideration they deserve.
-So come share with us how you convinced your company why documentation should be an organizational priority
+Come share the problems with documentation your company overcame, or how you ensure documentation is an organizational priority.

 You can read our full [Call for Proposals](http://www.writethedocs.org/conf/na/cfp/) on the website.